-- 7. Health and Safety Coordinator to identify any retention of obsolete documents and to prevent their use by: - a.
+- and ensure the current versions of all non-4S documents are readily available at the point of use at the office and in site binders for all the applicable employees. - 7.
+Health and Safety Coordinator to identify any retention of obsolete documents and to prevent their use by: - a.
 Communicating the latest revisions of all documents to the applicable employees who use them - b.
 Communicating information to the appropriate parties regarding any nonconformance identified - 8.
 Health and Safety Coordinator must be able to identify and retain any record as necessary to demonstrate conformity with the requirements of the Health and Safety Management System.
 Electronic records on the 4S electronic platform will be maintained indefinitely on the platform.
 Hard copies of non-4S documents will be maintained at the head office for 7 years for the purpose of retaining records unless otherwise stated by the applicable H&S procedure. - 9.
 Documents and records must be maintained securely to protect privacy and confidentiality - a.
-Any employee who will be found in violation with privacy and confidentiality of the company's documents and records will be subject to the progressive discipline policy as per Section 5 of this H&S Program (Company Rules) - 10.
-Gazzola Paving Limited will ensure that documents and records remain legible and readily identifiable.
-Documents and records will maintained as applicable on Gazzola's internal server, the 4S electronic platform, at the head office and site binders.
+Individualized digital access (User/Pass) for the 4S platform provided only to authorized employees. - b.
+Any employee who will be found in violation with privacy and confidentiality of the company's documents and records will be subject to the progressive discipline policy as per Section 5 of this H&S Program (Company Rules) - Gazzola Paving Limited will ensure that documents and records remain legible and readily identifiable.
+Documents and records will be maintained as applicable on Gazzola's internal server, the 4S electronic platform, at the head office and site binders.